Maidenhead: Community facilities

-The Royal Borough of Windsor and Maidenhead has built a new leisure centre in the town to replace the outdated Magnet Leisure Centre which is located east of Kidwells Park.
+The Royal Borough of Windsor and Maidenhead has built a new leisure centre in the town to replace the outdated Magnet Leisure Centre, east of Kidwells Park.
 The new facility, Braywick Leisure Centre, opened in September 2020.
-The town also has various community centres, including 4 Marlow Road, a youth and community centre, located to the side of Kidwells Park near the town centre.
-Various activities take place here, including scheduled youth drop in times as well as classes in dance provided privately in its large sports and dance studios.
+The town also has various community centres, including 4 Marlow Road, a youth and community centre, to the side of Kidwells Park near the town centre.
+Various activities take place here, including scheduled youth drop-in times as well as classes in dance provided privately in its large sports and dance studios.
 There is a publicly open gym at Furze Platt school, in North Maidenhead.

 Transport

-The (Brunel-built) Great Western Main Line passes through the town, calling at Maidenhead railway station and offering frequent, direct services to London, Reading, Newbury, Didcot and Oxford.
-Additionally, there are less frequent direct services to Banbury, Hereford, Worcester and Great Malvern.
-It passes over Brunel's Maidenhead Railway Bridge (known locally as the Sounding Arch), famous for its flat brick arches.
-Maidenhead Station is the beginning of the Marlow Branch Line from Maidenhead to Marlow, Buckinghamshire, Furze Platt railway station on this branch also serves the northern area of Maidenhead.
-Rail services have been provided by Great Western since 2003–04.
+The Brunel-built Great Western Main Line and the 21st-century Elizabeth line pass through the town, calling at Maidenhead station and offering direct services to London (Paddington and intermediate stations towards Liverpool Street, Shenfield, Canary Wharf and Abbey Wood), Reading, Didcot, and an hourly direct Sunday service to Swindon.
+The lines cross the Thames on Brunel's Maidenhead Railway Bridge (known locally as the Sounding Arch), famous for its flat brick arches.
+Maidenhead station is the beginning of the Marlow Branch Line from Maidenhead to Marlow, Buckinghamshire; Furze Platt railway station on this branch serves the northern area of Maidenhead.
+Rail services are operated by Great Western, and since 2022 TfL Rail have operated the Elizabeth Line through the Thames Valley.

-Local bus services are provided by First Berkshire & The Thames Valley, Arriva Shires & Essex and Thames Valley Buses.
+Local bus services are provided by First Berkshire & The Thames Valley, Arriva Herts & Essex and Thames Valley Buses.
 The A4 runs through the town and crosses the Thames over Maidenhead Bridge.
-The town lies adjacent to junction 8/9 on the M4 motorway and is accessed via the A404(M) and A308(M).
-The A308(M), A404(M) and A404 form the Marlow and Maidenhead bypass which also acts as an important link between the M4, to the south of the town, and M40 at High Wycombe.
+The town lies adjacent to junction 8/9 on the M4 motorway which is accessed via the A404(M) and A308(M).
+The A308(M), A404(M) and A404 form the Marlow and Maidenhead bypass which also acts as a link between the M4, to the south of the town, and the M40 at High Wycombe.
 The River Thames runs 1/2 mi to the east of the town centre, and York Stream, which runs through the town centre, connects to the Thames via a system of disused waterways.
-A renewal scheme is in progress to reopen these waterways.
-The Jubilee River, part of the flood defence scheme, begins above Boulter's Lock nearby.
+The Jubilee River, part of a flood defence scheme, begins above Boulter's Lock nearby.

-In the initial plan for Crossrail, Maidenhead was expected to become the terminus for the line, which is now known as the Elizabeth line.
-However, after consultation Crossrail Limited and Transport for London decided to extend this to Reading, which also serves as a major hub for the Great Western route.
-The route will double the current timetable from four services an hour (operated by the existing Great Western Railway route) to eight services an hour (combining both Elizabeth line and GWR services).
-Two services an hour from Paddington to Reading have been taken over by Crossrail's precursor company, TfL Rail.
+In the initial plan for Crossrail, Maidenhead was expected to become the terminus for the line, now known as the Elizabeth line.
+However, after consultation, Crossrail Limited and Transport for London decided to extend this to Reading, which also serves as a major hub for the Great Western route.
+Some of the stopping services from Paddington to Reading were taken over in 2018 by Crossrail's precursor company, TfL Rail.
+The full timetable was introduced during the phased opening of the Elizabeth line in 2022.

-Just 2 miles to the south-west of the town lies White Waltham Airfield, a base for general aviation and flight training.
+Two miles to the south-west of the town lies White Waltham Airfield, a base for general aviation and flight training.